Stacey Kade

-Stacey Kade (also known as Stacey Klemstein and S.A.
-Barnes) is an American author from Chicago, Illinois.
+Stacey Kade (also known as Stacey Klemstein and S. A. Barnes) is an American author from Chicago, Illinois.

 Career

-Kade is the author of The Ghost and The Goth, Queen of The Dead, and Body & Soul.
-In 2011 her book Queen of The Dead was nominated for a YALSA award for "Best Fiction for Young Adults".
+Kade is the author of The Ghost and the Goth, Queen of the Dead, and Body & Soul.
+In 2011 her book Queen of the Dead was nominated for a YALSA award for "Best Fiction for Young Adults".
 She announced in February 2011 that she begin writing a new book series called Project Paper Doll.
 The first book Project Paper Doll: THE RULES was released in 2013.
 The second book Project Paper Doll: THE HUNT was released in 2014. the third book Project Paper Doll: The Trials was released in 2015.

+In a 2024 interview with Library Journal, Kade stated that she works as a high school librarian in Illinois.

 Personal life

 Growing up her parents were a minister and a music teacher.
-Before becoming an author she was an award-winning corporate copywriter.
-She lives in the Chicago suburbs with her husband and 2 retired racing greyhounds.
+Before becoming an author she worked as a corporate copywriter.